If you are thinking about creating your first website, but are afraid, don’t worry this article will show you how.

 Step 2.
 Find a Web Host

 Step 3.
-Decide Which Platform to Build Your Website on
+Decide Which Platform to Setup Your Website

 Now, this is where the fun begins.
 That’s because this is where you will be building your website.

-But before you begin, you have to decide which platform you will use to build your website, there are three to choose from.
-We have divided it into three groups: Webpage Builders Content Management System (CMS) and Professionally Developed.
+But before you begin, you have to decide which platform you will use to set up your website, there are three to choose from.

 Content Management System